My Birth Story

 Our son with his Dad!

-We called our family in (who have been patiently waiting since 9 AM!!!!) to meet little Theo.
-We actually did not have a name for him yet, it wasn't until the next day that we firmed up on Theo.
-It was so amazing to see everyone and to have them meet the our little boy.
+We called our family in (who have been patiently waiting since 9 AM!!!!) to meet our little boy.
+It was so amazing to see everyone and to have them meet our new son.

 After they left, it was a little after 9 pm.
 This is where things start to get dark and fuzzy.
 As I was being wheeled from the delivery side of the hospital to recovery, it felt as if the pain meds wore off instantaneously.
 All of a sudden I was in the most pain I have ever been in.
 More pain than the pre-epidural, and more than the ring of fire.
 It felt as if my bottom half had exploded.